johnandersen777/johnandersen777.github.io/static/redpill.md

 <details>
 <summary>:pill:</summary>

+In alignment with the Prompt.
+Sections J116, J123, R2211, etc.:

-> Ask and it will be given to you; seek and you will find;
-> knock and the door will be opened to you.
+> Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 >
 > For everyone who asks, receives.
 Everyone who seeks, finds.
-> And to everyone who knocks, the door will be opened.
+And to everyone who knocks, the door will be opened.

 <details>
 <summary>:door:</summary>